Every mom needs to have a few special recipes that she is famous for.

-For Rachel’s wedding I had 32 2-liters ready to go!
+For Rachel’s wedding I had 32 2-liters ready to go with my 18 gallons of the frozen mixture.
 We ended with several bottles leftover and refroze the punch.
 My suggestion: don’t use grape jello because it ends up greyish pukey looking.
+Fortunately we started several weeks ahead of time to learn that lesson!
 Green or red is good.

 People rave over this recipe!
 Seriously, it’s a guaranteed hit!

 - 4 cups sugar

 - 4 cups water